Coronavirus Latest: President Donald Trump wants schools to reopen, rebukes Fauci's assessment | DW | 14.05.2020

 There is a growing rift between Trump and US disease experts who are warning that easing social distancing and reopening businesses without capacity to track new COVID-19 cases will lead to greater calamity in the months ahead.

 Trump has placed a priority on restarting the US economy, which is currently saddled with record unemployment as businesses are shut during lockdowns.
 Trump said he was optimistic the growth would pick up again.
-"I think we are going to have a phenomenal next year," Trump.
+"I think we are going to have a phenomenal next year."

 Meanwhile, presidential hopeful Joe Biden has mocked Trump, and come out in support of Fauci.
 He tweeted: "I would trust the guy who's one of our nation's top public health experts, not the one who pondered injecting disinfectant into the body and looked directly at a solar eclipse."